 Laser dentistry can offer multiple benefits to patients.
 With laser dentistry:

-- Gums are sterilized, which decreases the risk of infection
+- It sterilizes the gums, which lowers the risk of infection

 - Less downtime